Dory Dean

 He was a decent hitter, with a .261 batting average.
 He experimented with a curveball, and also pioneered the "back to the plate" style of delivery.

 After baseball he worked in the electrotype business.
-He became a excellent tennis player.
+He also became an excellent tennis player.

 Notable Achievements[edit]